 Laser-induced breakdown spectroscopy (LIBS) techniques have been researched since nearly the invention of the laser itself.
 Only recent developments, however, have finally made LIBS a suitable measurement technique for industrial applications.
-Recent developments in miniaturization and industrial hardening of key system components have had a positive impact on LIBS industrial adoption.
+Recent advances in miniaturization and industrial hardening of key system components have had a positive impact on LIBS industrial adoption.

-Avantes is leading the way in the development of fiber-optic spectroscopy instrumentation.
+Avantes is leading the way in the development of fibre-optic spectroscopy instrumentation.
 Our modular design, small footprint, and advanced engineering design have helped numerous researchers develop methods and systems that are taking LIBS out of the lab and putting it to work in countless industries.

 The LIBS Challenge

 Laser-induced breakdown spectroscopy has both advantages and disadvantages.
 LIBS offers rapid measurements of multiple atomic elements simultaneously in a single scan.
-It requires less sample preparation than other methods and with the use of fiber optics, can be deployed from a distance or used to sample on a very small scale.
+It requires less sample preparation than other methods and with the use of fibre optics, can be deployed from a distance or used to sample on a very small scale.
 Even with its benefits, there have been obstacles to wider LIBS adoption.

 First, the advantage of being able to perform measurements at a distance is especially useful for measurements in hostile environments, but those same environments offer ambient conditions that are less than ideal.
 Airborne particulates, condensation, and temperature fluctuations can impede a LIBS system’s ability to capture spectral data and distinguish it from background noise.